 Once a player has access, they need to be able to play the game itself through interacting with what we call in general terms the game world, whether this is stacking falling blocks or exploring a distant mountain range.
 But games are challenging and for some players, those challenges are overwhelming even after they have the perfect access settings.
 The enemy is too fast or the puzzle is too hard, or the content is too intense.
 If there is no way to manage the challenge, then players will have to stop playing your game even after all the work you put in ensuring they had access.
 Players need to be able to adapt the game in a variety of ways to make it so challenges within the game are not unreasonably hard or impossible to overcome.
 Providing for this diversity in levels of challenge is the second layer of the APX Triangle, and our Challenge Patterns help illustrate different ways designers have adapted challenge for accessibility.

 Only when a player has access and can have a chance of overcoming the challenges in the game can they have the player experience you want them to have.
-And when you have done that you have made an Accessible Player Experience.
+And when you have done, that you have created an Accessible Player Experience.

 Providing access to your games and adapting the challenge changes your game.
 But we are not saying you should limit or water down the experience your game offers.
 If you want your game to offer the edge-of-the-seat tension of stalking a wild animal through the forest then that’s the player experience you should be aiming for.
 What APX offers is a way to think about whether you could provide that experience to players with different types of disabilities.